 IFR Pilot: Instrument Flight Rules

 After earning your Private Pilot License (PPL) with your VFR rating, you are ready to become Instrument Rated (IR) where you will train to fly in IFR (Instrument Flight Rules) conditions.
-FAA guidelines for IFR are designed to protect pilots from accidents caused in conditions of poor visibility.
+FAA guidelines for IFR protect pilots from accidents caused in conditions of poor visibility.
 IFR pilots rely on Air Traffic Control (ATC) for instructions.
 They file IFR flight plans and rely on their instruments for navigation.
-Instrument Rating requirements are covered in specialized IR classes and require candidates to pass an FAA IR exam and check-ride.
+Specialized IR classes cover Instrument Rating requirements and require candidates to pass an FAA IR exam and check-ride.

 - Fuel requirements